 When it comes to school nutrition and the USDA Foods in Schools programs, compliance is key.
 The better school nutrition programs are at remaining compliant, the more reimbursement funds they’ll receive, and the better their overall program will perform.
 The best way to stay in compliance is for K‑12 school nutrition directors to have a good working relationship with their state nutrition agency.
 We asked a former state agency program consultant, Samantha Murillo, to share her thoughts on maintaining that good relationship and best practices for staying in compliance and running a successful school nutrition program.

 Samantha is the Nutrition Product Marketing Manager at LINQ.
-She has nearly four years’ experience at a state agency administering child nutrition programs, over five years’ experience at state agencies, and a Master of Public Administration from Ohio State.
+She has nearly four years’ experience at Ohio Department of Education administering child nutrition programs, over five years’ experience at state agencies, and a Masters of Public Administration from Ohio State.

 How to Establish a Good Working Relationship with Your State Agency

 Let’s start by establishing the relationship between K‑12 nutrition directors and state agencies.
 What leads to a successful working relationship?

 State agencies are in charge of managing child nutrition programs on behalf of the federal government, the USDA, for all the districts in their state.
 They help make sure that the districts are operating correctly so that they can provide them the maximum reimbursement possible.
 District food service directors want to work closely with their state agencies to make sure they are compliant and understand all the requirements that are outlined in the regulations.
 State agencies can provide support and assistance to make sure that K‑12 nutrition teams are compliant.

 So what would be an example of a good working relationship between a state agency and a school nutrition director?